-For our continued growth within the foodservice industry we rely heavily on the availability to our customers of our chefs' culinary skills, a high level of personal customer service, premium quality products, and sales available through our relationship with USF.
+For our continued growth within the foodservice industry we rely heavily on the availability to our customers of our chefs' culinary skills, a high level of personal customer service, premium quality products, new product introductions and sales available through our relationship with USF.

-We anticipate attempting to grow our current business both through increased sales of products to our existing foodservice customers, increasing our foodservice customer base, and through further entry into markets such as the direct to consumer market through a variety of potential sales channels, and sales partnerships.
+We anticipate attempting to grow our current business both through increased sales of existing products to our existing foodservice customers, the introduction of new products to our foodservice customers, increasing our foodservice customer base, and through further entry into markets such as the direct to consumer market through a variety of potential sales channels, and sales partnerships and directly via the web.

-In addition to attempting to grow our current business, we believe that there are lateral opportunities in the food industry generally and such we may look into the possibility of acquiring a gourmet food manufacturer or gourmet distributor at some future point in time.
-We have no specific plans at this point, nor do we know how we would finance any such acquisition.
-We anticipate that, given our current cash flow situation, any acquisition would involve the issuance of additional shares of our common stock or third party financing, which may not be available on acceptable terms.
+In addition to attempting to grow our current business, we believe that there are lateral opportunities in the food industry generally and we may look into the possibility of acquiring a gourmet food manufacturer or gourmet distributor at some future point in time.
+We anticipate that, given our current cash flow situation, any acquisition could involve the issuance of additional shares of our common stock or third party financing, which may not be available on acceptable terms.
 No acquisition will be consummated without thorough due diligence.
 No assurance can be given that we will be able to identify and successfully conclude negotiations with any potential target.

 General economic conditions and consumer confidence can affect the frequency of purchases and amounts spent by consumers for food-prepared-away-from-home and, in turn, can impact our customers and our sales.
-We believe the current general economic conditions, including pressure on consumer disposable income, may contribute to a decline in the foodservice market.
+We believe the current general economic conditions, including pressure on consumer disposable income, may continue to contribute to a slow or declining growth in the foodservice market.
 We intend to continue our efforts to expand our market share and grow earnings by focusing on sales growth, margin management, productivity gains and supply chain management, and product and service differentiation.